CypherCove/gdx-tween/README.md

     implementation "com.cyphercove.gdx-tween:gdx-tween:0.1.0"

-If using Kotlin, use gdx-tween-kt instead, which includes features for more concise syntax:
+If using Kotlin, use gdx-tween-kt instead, which includes features for streamlined usage:

     implementation "com.cyphercove.gdx-tween:gdx-tween-kt:0.1.0"